-FEW APPLES ARE AS EAGERLY ANTICIPATED EVERY FALL AS THE MACOUN, and apple lovers will be happy to know that they are now available at most New England orchards.
+FEW APPLES ARE AS EAGERLY ANTICIPATED every fall as Macoun, and apple lovers will be happy to know that they are now available at most New England orchards.

 Macouns do not keep as well as some varieties, another reason they are coveted in the fall.
 Macouns flourish in New England; on a recent day we received queries from Florida, Maryland, and Pennsylvania inquiring where Macouns could be found, and in our booth in the Massachusetts Building at the Eastern States Exposition (the “Big E”), the Macouns supplied by Nestrovich Fruit Farm in Granville, Massachusetts, were snapped up quickly.
 We hope to replenish them before the end of the fair.

-Macouns date back to the early 1900s, and were named for the Canadian pomologist who discovered them.
+Macoun was developed in 1909 by Richard Wellington at Cornell University’s New York Agricultural Experiment Station, and released commercially in 1923.
+It was named for Canadian pomologist W. T. Macoun.
 Macoun, by the way, is pronounced as if spelled “MacCowan,” although some people insist on saying “MacCoon.”
 Any way you say or slice it, Macoun is a delicious apple, and this is the peak season to bite into one.

 If you bring home too many to eat fresh, or simply want to explore Macouns’ flavors in cooking, here’s a recipe we’ve adapted from Tougas Family Farm in Northborough, Massachusetts, originally attributed to Kitty Patterson.

 We have visited a number of New England orchards this fall, and many have exceptional crops.
 But none are more lush than the one at Tougas Family Farm (if you get to the Big E this weekend, we may still have some of Tougas Family Farm’s Galas on hand).
 But wherever you go to pick or purchase your apples, this is the ideal time to visit your local orchard to sample the season’s bounty.